coclab/COVID-19_Models_Veneto/README.md

 ### Code

-* `ABmodel.py` contains the definitions of the agent attributes and methods and the Network Agent-Based model as `mesa` objects, together with the main function to run its simulations;
+* `ABmodel.py` contains the definitions of the agent attributes/methods and the Network Agent-Based model as `mesa` objects together with the main function to run its simulations;
 * `ABmodel_utils.py` contains different utility functions called by `ABmodel.py` to generate the synthetic meta-population, keep trace of results and produce graphical summaries;
 * `DETmodel.py` contains the definition of the Deterministic model ODEs System and the function to obtain numerical solutions;
 * `COVID-19 models.ipynb.py` shows easy examples of models functions call, simulations and plottings;